Edible plant · fruiting

 Care notes

-Culture is identical to the manzano entry: cool-loving C. pubescens that prefers 1525°C and performs poorly in the tropical heat that other hot peppers demand.
-EC 2.0-3.0 mS/cm. pH 5.5-6.5.
-Moderate light (DLI 14-20 mol/m2/day).
-Plants are large and perennial.
-From transplant to fruit: 90-120 days.
-For rocoto relleno: select large, firm, thick-walled fruits.
-Cut the top off like a lid, scoop out seeds and membranes (wearing gloves), blanch the hollowed pepper briefly to soften, stuff with filling, replace the lid, and bake at 180°C for 30-40 minutes until the filling is cooked through.
-The thick walls hold their shape during baking.
-For Bolivian llajua: grind fresh rocoto with tomato, quilquina herb (or cilantro as a substitute), and salt in a mortar.
-This fresh salsa is served with virtually every meal in Bolivia.
+Culture matches the manzano entry: a cool-loving Capsicum pubescens that prefers 1525°C and does poorly in the tropical heat other hot peppers want.
+EC 1.8-2.6 mS/cm. pH 5.8-6.8.
+Moderate to high light (DLI 18-28 mol/m2/day).
+Plants are large, woody and perennial.
+From transplant to fruit is long, around 150-200 days.
+For rocoto relleno, choose large, firm, thick-walled fruits: cut the top off as a lid, scoop out the seeds and membranes (wearing gloves), blanch the hollowed pepper briefly to soften it, stuff with filling, replace the lid and bake at 180°C for 30-40 minutes until the filling is cooked through; the thick walls hold their shape.
+For Bolivian llajua, grind fresh rocoto with tomato, quilquina herb (or cilantro) and salt in a mortar, a fresh salsa served with nearly every meal in Bolivia.

 Further reading